ixis/codeception-utilities/README.md

 A handful of generic helper and utility methods for Codeception.

 * **seeElementHasStyle** - see an element has been applied a style.
 Allows you to check a single element has a CSS style assigned, e.g. you can check that ".icon-r" class is floated right.
+Requires WebDriver.
 * **dontSeeElementHasStyle** -  see element has not been applied a style.
+Requires WebDriver.

 ## Installing